thangchung/dapr-labs/polyglot/docs/part-3.md

 ## Summary

 In this part, we install and play around with `Dapr CLI` on the local machine.
-Next part, we will deploy it to Kubernetes (k3d), and it's going to be interesting part of this series.
+Next part, we will deploy it to Kubernetes (k3d), and it's going to be an interesting part of this series.